drieswijns/crossbario_tutorial/2_chatroom/README.md

     ]

 ## Roles (Authorization)
-Unlike previous tutorial, we now have two different *types* of clients connected: one serving as the server, and multiple clients.
+Unlike previous tutorial, we now have two different *types* of clients connected: one role serving as the server, and one role for the multiple clients.
 This is reflected in the config file as two different *roles*, the *server* role and the *public* role.

     "realms": [
         {